-The City of Toronto and the United Way Toronto & York Region provide robust support to several services at SPRINT Senior Care: The City of Toronto through its Community Service Partnerships grants, which are aimed at facilitating access to services that improve social outcomes for vulnerable, marginalized, and high-risk communities; and the United Way of Greater Toronto through its commitment to helping seniors live independently.
+The City of Toronto and the United Way of Greater Toronto provide robust support to several services at SPRINT Senior Care: The City of Toronto through its Community Service Partnerships grants, which are aimed at facilitating access to services that improve social outcomes for vulnerable, marginalized, and high-risk communities; and the United Way of Greater Toronto through its commitment to helping seniors live independently.

 SPRINT Senior Care also receives supplementary funding for specific programs from: the Green Shield Canada Foundation, the Ontario Trillium Foundation, the New Horizons for Seniors Program, and the Nissan Canada Foundation.